Bluffs Police: Woman swerves to dodge animal, runs vehicle into lake

 Knotek said officials were told the driver swerved to avoid an animal, but they do not know if that was the original cause of the wreck.
 The vehicle, a silver Nissan SUV, went over a log guardrail and down an embankment before ending up in the body of water, police said.

-Knotek warned drivers to pay attention and watch out for animals, especially during this time of year.
+Knotek warns drivers to pay attention and watch out for animals, especially during this time of year.

 “Just do whatever you can to avoid distractions and drive safely and get to your destination,” she said.